elasticpath/react-pwa-reference-storefront/documentation/practices.md

 * The product and cart pages submit this information for further analysis by Google Analytics’ in a separate request.

 ### Global Product Attribute
 Google Analytics handlers use the global product attribute `Tag`.
-Use the formatted value of `store-name:category`, such as "vestri:Accessories" to submit the product category information.
+Use the formatted value of `store-name:category`, such as `vestri:Accessories` to submit the product category information.
 You can set the global attribute for each product in the catalog to avoid submitting empty values for the product's category to Google Analytics.

 {% include legal.html %}